139bercy/pypel/README.md

 The `Process` class exists for conveniance only.
 Complex use-cases can (and probably should) ignore it completely, but the cli currently only instanciates & executes `Process`es.

+Log-level is read from the environment variable `PYPEL_LOGS`, and it defaults to `INFO`.

 ### Loading from the command line
 Pypel allows generating & loading from the command line by executing `pypel/main.py`.